International Moving Company License #: FMC 022380N

 Germany’s sense of order

-Germany is famous for its orderliness, which is evident in its citizens’ lives regarding their daily activities.
-They believe in an unscripted or unwritten path in a society that everyone must follow judiciously; this is termed ”Ordnung”.
-The phrase ”Ordnung muss sein” literally means there must be order.
-It has been incorporated into every activity they participate in, especially when it comes to business.
+Germany is famous for its orderliness, which is evident in its citizens’ daily activities.
+They believe in an unwritten path in society that everyone must follow judiciously, termed “Ordnung.”
+The phrase “Ordnung muss sein” literally means “there must be order.”
+This principle is incorporated into every activity they participate in, especially in business.

-One famous saying when it comes to ”order” in the German culture is ”Ordnung hat Gott lieb” (Orderliness is next to Godliness).
-The Germans believe that life becomes more straightforward and less complicated; therefore, they see anyone living a complex life as not orderly.
+A famous saying regarding “order” in German culture is “Ordnung hat Gott lieb” (Orderliness is next to Godliness).
+Germans believe that life becomes simpler and less complicated with order; therefore, they view anyone living a chaotic life as lacking order.

-This sense of orderliness is very different when it comes to American culture.
-Americans are famous for their carefree lifestyles and general laissez-faire attitude to things.
-Americans love to question the status quo and will fight to the death for anything they believe.
+This sense of orderliness contrasts sharply with American culture.
+Americans are known for their carefree lifestyles and general laissez-faire attitude.
+They love to question the status quo and will fight for their beliefs.

 Credit card and cash payments

-For a very long time, the Germans have loved using cash to make most of their payments.
-In their culture, they believe that cash is king over every other mode of payments and so have stood by it for years.
-Compared to other countries in the European Union, Germany is known to be a lover of the cash form of payments.
-The Germans would prefer to even pay vast amounts of money in cash.
+For a long time, Germans have preferred using cash for most of their payments.
+In their culture, cash is king, and they have maintained this preference for years.
+Compared to other countries in the European Union, Germany is known for its love of cash payments, with many Germans even preferring to pay large sums in cash.

-However, this trend is somewhat changing due to the global pandemic that broke out last year.
-It has resulted in many people starting to resort to using a cashless system for their transactions.
-According to research, unlike the Germans, the USA performs more transactions using a credit card or cashless system than when using cash.
+However, this trend is changing somewhat due to the global pandemic, which has led many people to adopt cashless systems for their transactions.
+Research shows that, unlike Germans, Americans perform more transactions using credit cards or cashless systems than with cash.

-America is almost close to being a cashless country, so for any American in Germany, you might want to ditch your cards for some cash.
+America is almost a cashless country, so if you are an American moving to Germany, you might want to exchange your cards for some cash.

 Efficiency and Punctuality

-So when you give a German time for an appointment, let’s say at 2:00 pm, expect them to be there before that time or even exactly on time.
-They try their very possible best to be punctual and so hope that same from others.
-In the German culture, being late to a meeting or an appointment can be seen as rude; this might come as a cultural shock to foreigners living in the country.
+When you schedule an appointment with a German, say at 2:00 PM, expect them to arrive before that time or exactly on time.
+They strive to be punctual and expect the same from others.
+In German culture, being late to a meeting or appointment can be seen as rude, which may come as a cultural shock to foreigners.

 Read more: 12 Things You Need to Know Before Moving to Germany